cth2015/cth-documentation-middleman/source/content/story-blocks/item-01-block-01.html.md

 blog_name: blocks
 item: item-header
 block: 1
-sidebar: false
 classes: block block-red
 ---
 # Coding the Humanities

-Coding the Humanities is a collective of professors, researchers, students and private partners, who build a tool that helps teachers leverage the knowledge of students and existing (online) information and to facilitate a new way of learning.
+Universities are wasting resources – teachers teach and students study.
+The knowledge of students isn’t leveraged and their learning isn’t shared.
+Most people still see a classroom as one teacher and a group of students.
+Coding the Humanities sees a classroom as a group of potential teachers.
+While degrees become more and more expensive, Coding the Humanities builds a set of teaching practices and tools that make education accessible, shared and usable again.